 One challenge in diagnosing hypoglycemia is that the associated symptoms could be due to an unrelated cause.
 It’s a mistake to rely on symptoms alone, says Mary-Elizabeth Patti, MD, director of the Joslin Diabetes Center Hypoglycemia Clinic and Associate Professor of Medicine at Harvard Medical School.
 In the face of a nerve-wracking situation, for instance, hormones such as adrenaline may make your heart race—even if they don’t cause any major changes in blood sugar levels.
 Yet you might assume a quickening heartbeat means you’re hypoglycemic.

-When doctors diagnose hypoglycemia, they rely on what’s called the Whipple’s triad: First, you must have symptoms that suggest hypoglycemia; second, you must have objective proof of low blood sugar (via a glucometer, continuous glucose monitor, or blood draw); and third, symptoms must resolve after consuming fast-acting carbohydrates (such as juice or raisins), says Patti.
+When doctors diagnose hypoglycemia, they rely on what’s called the Whipple’s triad: First, you must have symptoms that suggest hypoglycemia; second, you must have objective proof of low blood sugar (typically via a glucometer or blood draw); and third, symptoms must resolve after consuming fast-acting carbohydrates (such as juice or raisins), says Patti.

 Perhaps the most common reason a person without diabetes experiences hypoglycemia is as the result of a glucose spike from eating a sugary or high-carbohydrate meal.
 This causes your body to release insulin to help shuttle the glucose into cells, and the surge of insulin can cause blood sugar to then fall too low.